 Penalties for Tax Evasion

-The income tax department can levy various kinds of penalties on people and entities who resort to tax evasion.
-Some of the common penalties that are levied are:
+The income tax department can impose various penalties on individuals and entities engaged in tax evasion.
+Common penalties include:

-- In case the income is undisclosed, Section 271(C) of the Income Tax Act states that a penalty of 100-300% can be levied.
-The exact percentage depends on the following:
+- For undisclosed income, Section 271(C) of the Income Tax Act stipulates a penalty ranging from 100-300% of the undisclosed income.
+The exact percentage depends on the following factors:

-- If the taxpayer acknowledges the undisclosed income and declares it, a penalty of 10% on the previous year’s hidden income is levied.
+- If the taxpayer acknowledges and declares the undisclosed income, a penalty of 10% on that income from the previous year is imposed.

-- If the reason behind misreporting is an actual mistake, a penalty of 50% on the previous year’s hidden income is levied.
+- If the misreporting stems from a genuine mistake, a penalty of 50% on the undisclosed income from the previous year is imposed.

-- If there is a genuine intention to conduct tax evasion, a penalty of 300% on the hidden income is levied.
+- If there is a deliberate intention to evade tax, a penalty of 300% on the undisclosed income is imposed.

-If the officials conduct any kind of a raid to discover the undeclared income, the penalty is levied according to Section 271(AAB)
+If officials conduct a raid to discover undeclared income, penalties are imposed under Section 271(AAB)

-- If the due taxes are not paid, the tax officials can impose a penalty amount.
-This penalty amount has to be lesser than the monetary amount of taxes.
+- For non-payment of due taxes, tax officials can impose a penalty.
+This penalty amount must be less than the monetary value of the unpaid taxes.

-- According to Section 139 Subsection 1 of the Income Tax Act of 1961, income taxes have to be filed within the tax filing period of each financial year.
+- According to Section 139 Subsection 1 of the Income Tax Act of 1961, income tax returns must be filed within the prescribed filing period for each financial year.
 From 2020-21 onwards, the penalty for filing a late income tax return is Rs.
 5,000.

-- If accurate information is not provided while filing the income tax return, penalties are levied.
-The PAN card is used to deduct TDS or tax-deductible at the source from the salary.
+- If accurate information is not provided while filing the income tax return, penalties may be imposed.
+The PAN card is used for Tax Deducted at Source (TDS) from salary.

 - If the PAN card number is not provided, instead of deducting 10% as TDS, 20% will be deducted.

 - If an incorrect PAN number is provided, a penalty of Rs.
-10,000 is levied.
+10,000 is imposed.

-- In case the tax at source is not collected, the penalty is the same as the tax that was not deducted at the source
+- If TDS is not collected, the penalty equals the amount of tax not deducted at source

-- If the TDS return is not filed within the specified time, a tax has to be paid for every day of delay until the entire amount is paid.
-This tax usually starts from Rs.
-10,000 and goes up to Rs.
+- If the TDS return is not filed within the specified time, a penalty is incurred for each day of delay until the entire amount is paid.
+This penalty typically ranges from Rs.
+10,000 to Rs.
 1,00,000.

-- In case any inconsistencies are found in the ITR, the income tax department might issue demand notices.
-The demand notice contains details of the amount of tax still owed, and 30 days are given to the taxpayer to respond to the same.
-Failure to respond and pay the remaining tax can result in a penalty.
+- If inconsistencies are found in the ITR, the income tax department might issue demand notices.
+The demand notice specifies the outstanding tax amount and provides the taxpayer with 30 days to respond.
+Failure to respond and settle the outstanding tax can result in further penalties.

-- Under Section 140A (1) of the Income Tax Act, failure to pay tax as per the self-assessment can result in a penalty.
-The assessing office can levy the penalty, which is the total value of tax owed to the government.
-Only if there is a valid reason for non-payment of the tax will the penalty be waived.
+- Under Section 140A (1) of the Income Tax Act, failure to pay tax as per self-assessment can result in a penalty.
+The assessing officer can impose a penalty equal to the total value of tax owed to the government.
+The penalty is waived only if there is a valid reason for the non-payment.

-- Under Section 44AB, if an organisation does not get audited or does not submit an audit report, a penalty is levied.
+- Under Section 44AB, if an organization fails to get audited or submit an audit report, a penalty is imposed.
 This penalty is either Rs.
-1,50,000 or 0.5% of the sales turnover, whichever is more.
+1,50,000 or 0.5% of the sales turnover, whichever is higher.

-- Additionally, under Section 92E, the taxpayer must get a report from an accountant or pay a penalty of Rs.
-1,00,000 or more.
+- Additionally, under Section 92E, the taxpayer must obtain a report from an accountant or face a penalty of Rs.
+1,00,000.

-To avoid this penalty, all domestic and international transactions must be documented, and a report should be prepared by a chartered accountant.
+To avoid this penalty, all domestic and international transactions must be documented, and a report must be prepared by a chartered accountant.

 What is Tax Avoidance?